USS Charles Carroll: Normandy landings

 After short overhaul in Norfolk from 2 January 1944 to 11 February, on 22 February, she arrived in British waters to begin her share of the long and intricate preparations for the return to the continent.

 On 5 June 1944, Charles Carroll left England astern headed for formidably protected Omaha Beach with the initial landing force.
 Overcoming the difficult obstacles placed by the Germans there, her boat crews successfully landed troops of the 29th Division under enemy fire, and all through that historic 6 June plied back and forth, landing additional troops and equipment, and evacuating casualties.
 Charles Carroll sailed for England that evening.

 Invasion of Southern France

 After training off Scotland and in Italian waters, Charles Carroll sailed from Naples 13 August 1944 for the invasion of southern France, assigned to the thoroughly mined, well-defended beaches of Saint Raphael, where she got her troops ashore without mishap on 15 August.
-Until October, she continued to support the advance of troops in southern France with voyages to Marseilles from Naples and Oran with French, British, and American troops, and Italian labor battalions.
+Until October, she continued to support the advance of troops in southern France with voyages to Marseille from Naples and Oran with French, British, and American troops, and Italian labor battalions.